 Implementation, the RAID subsystem in Virtual Machines, is somewhat different from the commonly used one, but the logical division into several levels is standard.

-A Linux-based hardware RAID can fail its user in the most inopportune moment.
+A Linux-based hardware RAID can fail its user at the most inopportune moment.
 If one of the disks within the array gets disconnected, the whole RAID can not be mounted, and all the files become inaccessible in a second.
 In this case, you will need a specialized company to rebuild the array with the remaining drives.
 Our specialists are able to find and display the data that is still there and restore it with minimal losses.

-Data Recovery Services We Provide
+VM Data Recovery

 PITS Global Data Recovery Services provides users with an alternative solution for data recovery, test environment upgrades, and application restoration with built-in export/import tools.